mcruz206/LearnAI-Bootcamp/lab04.5-collect_and_analyze_data_from_a_scoring_service/README.md

 # lab04.5-collect_and_analyze_data_from_a_scoring_service - Collect and Analyze Data from a scoring service
-This hands-on lab guides you through collecting Machine Learning scoring hisotrical data using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.
+This hands-on lab guides you through collecting Machine Learning scoring  data using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.

 In this workshop, you will:
-- [ ] Use the Azure Machine Learning Services Workbench to view the Run History of your experients
+- [ ] Use the Azure Machine Learning Services collection module to view scoring data from API calls
-- [ ] Use the Azure Machine Learning Services Workbench to compare the Run History of multiple experients
-- [ ] Use the Azure Machine Learning Services Command Line Interface to view the Run History of your experients
+- [ ] Use Azure Storage to view the results
-- [ ] Use the Azure Machine Learning Services to find the best Runs of your experients

 You'll focus on the objectives above, not Data Science, Machine Learning or a difficult scenario.